Internal-Compiler-Error/blog/content/posts/random-numbers-in-C++.md

 [^1]: Just like c-style strings, perhaps for a future post.
 [^2]: This is not strictly correct, technically it's called the probability density.
-[^3]: Don't think you can just round it and call it a day, your choice of rounding will affect the final distribution.
+[^3]: Don't assume you can just round it and call it a day, your choice of rounding will affect the final distribution.
-[^4]: Don't think you can implement cryptography with this, proper cryptography requires lots of training and additional requirements on the generator.
+[^4]: Don't assume you can implement cryptography with this, proper cryptography requires lots of training and additional requirements on the generator.
-[^5]: Don't think you can just cast the bit patterns to int or flats, you have no control of its distribution and you will be all kinds of pain if you cast it to floats since floats contain denormalized numbers, NaN, two 0s, and two infinities.
+[^5]: Don't assume you can just cast the bit patterns to int or floats, you have no control of its distribution and you will be all kinds of pain if you cast it to floats since floats contain denormalized numbers, NaN, two 0s, and two infinities.